symfony/symfony-docs/cookbook/controller/argument_value_resolver.rst

         }
     }

-Somehow you will have to get the ``User`` object and inject it into our action.
+Somehow you will have to get the ``User`` object and inject it into the controller.
 This can be done by implementing the :class:`Symfony\\Component\\HttpKernel\\Controller\\ArgumentValueResolverInterface`.
 This interface specifies that you have to implement two methods::